dkitley1975/Project-1/README.md

 ### Content

 - The Newsletter sign up section uses Email.js to implement the sending of the emails - Instead of having the javascript run totally within the html, I created a new .js file and placed the code in there. referencing this external file.
 I added additional code to this to add a 'display = "none"' to the original Newsletter Sign-up form and display = "block" to the Thank you form.
 - I wanted to incorporate on the mobile Navigation menu the ability to have it automatically close after selecting a link.
-I google and found the solution I required here: https://dev.to/devggaurav/let-s-build-a-responsive-navbar-and-hamburger-menu-using-html-css-and-javascript-4gci.
+I found demonstration which did what I wanted here: https://dev.to/devggaurav/let-s-build-a-responsive-navbar-and-hamburger-menu-using-html-css-and-javascript-4gci.
 Adapting and incorporating this into my navigation worked.
-- I wanted to highlight the active sections on the desktop navigation and used javascript coding from:  https://codepen.io/malsu/pen/VwKzoPG to achieve this.
 - The instructions for the Yoga poses was taken from: https://www.healthline.com/health/fitness-exercises/definitive-guide-to-yoga#-the-basics-and-foundation Rather than attempt to rewrite these instructions It was better to use the verbatim, as trying to rewrite them would still cause an issue with plagiarism checkers and most likely would cause some one a injury from following unsafe instructions.